-This creative space is a concept shop, gallery, studio, and cafe all-in-one.
-The shop features eco-friendly accessories, recycled home decor items, and clothing from independent labels.
-Meanwhile, the small gallery gives a chance for up-and-coming Hungarian artists to show off their modern artwork.
+This creative space is a concept shop, gallery, studio, and cafe all in one.
+Printa Café features eco-friendly accessories, recycled home decor items, and clothing from independent labels.
+Meanwhile, the small gallery allows up-and-coming Hungarian artists to show off their modern artwork.
 Printa Café’s studio is also set up to produce prints on textiles and papers, and better yet, to provide basic silkscreen classes for newbies looking to better their craft.
 Sip on one of their artisanal espressos or filtered coffees while you shop and peruse the art.

 4) Csipesz Bar